 Last month, I decided to participate in the weekly One Hour Game Jam.
-It was a rather random decision; I decided to join literally the minute the jam started.
-Clearly, unconsciously I felt the need to jam again.
+It was a rather random decision, as I decided to join literally the minute the jam started.
+Clearly, my unconscious mind felt the need to jam again.
 But then, it had been a while.

 The theme was “the floor is lava”, which didn’t particularly excite me, however, I had an idea within about a 45 seconds, so I decided to run with it.
+The plan was for a simple arcade game, where the action takes place on a single screen and players compete for high scores.
 Following the video game tradition of the “rule of threes”, I pictured 3 platforms protruding from a fiery pit, with hazards sweeping across the screen.
 The player would jump between these platforms to collect pickups whilst avoiding hazards.
-A simple arcade game, where the action takes place on a single screen and players compete for high scores.

 Next came the basic platforming functionality.
 I used a basic platforming behaviour for the player sprite and set the platforms to solid.
 Getting the movement speed, friction, jump height, and gravity to a point I was happy with took me into the 10 minute mark.
 Time flies when you’re tweaking.

-This was definitely my strongest game jam game.
+This was definitely my strongest game jam game to date.
 The relationship between the effort put in and the quality of the game was perfect.
-I only wish that I you know, finished within the time limit?
+I only wish that I was able to finish within the time limit.
 I don’t feel that I was out of scope from a design point of view, but rather from a polish perspective.
 My desired quality bar is a little difficult to achieve within a one hour jam.
 But I am getting better…

-If you’d like to play the finished game, check the banner below.
+If you’d like to play the finished version of SCALD, then check the banner below.
 I’ve patched the game several times at this point and there are a number of devlog updates to read on the SCALD game page.

 If you have any suggestions or feature requests, feel free to drop me a line.